uoregon-libraries/newspaper-curation-app/hugo/content/setup/sftpgo-integration.md

 managed entirely by you (as was the case prior to this integration), and NCA will not track SFTP data (which is a change from NCA 3.x and prior).

+It is *highly recommended* that you use SFTPGo, as future versions of NCA may require it, or at least make it very difficult to do without.

 ## Opt out

 To disable SFTPGo integration, assign "-" to the `SFTPGO_API_URL` setting: